 For full-time employees who work five days a week, the 5.6 weeks of annual statutory holiday entitlement equates to 28 days a year.
 It’s up to you whether you include bank holidays in these 28 days.

 Employees start to accrue leave as soon as they start working for you.
-Employees on fixed-term contracts will accrue leave monthly in advance, and they’ll do so at the rate of 1/12th of their annual entitlement each month.
+Employees on fixed-term contracts, or who commence working with you part way through the holiday year, will accrue leave monthly in advance, and they’ll do so at the rate of 1/12th of their annual entitlement each month.

+The percentage method is based on giving entitlement on a pro-rata basis.
 There are 52 weeks in the year.
 Less than the 5.6 weeks’ annual statutory holiday entitlement, employees must work for 46.4 weeks of the year.
-How does that translate into hours?

 How to Calculate Holiday Pay for Zero-Hours Contract Employees